 This facility will be the primary location for Family Medicine Program rotations that take place in a hospital environment and is the only hospital in a growing city of 120,000 people.
 In October 2010, ASTR opened a new $268 million, 286-bed hospital equipped with state-of-the-art technology.

-STRH is part of Saint Thomas Health's regional health system which consists of five hospitals - Saint Thomas Midtown, Saint Thomas West, and the Saint Thomas Hospital for Spinal Surgery in Nashville, STRH, and Saint Thomas Hickman in Centerville.
-Saint Thomas Health is a member of Ascension Health, the largest not-for-profit health system in the United States.
+ASTR is part of the Ascension Saint Thomas regional health system, which consists of nine hospitals and is a member of Ascension Health, the largest not-for-profit health system in the United States.

 This newly renovated 16,000 square foot facility is located on North Highland Avenue in the heart of the community served.
 The clinic is the location where residents will experience the vast majority of continuity patient care and family medicine services.
 This patient population will be seen here on a routine basis throughout the 3-year program.